The glow came back

 in 1718

-Comes with a matching sleeve made from the same reclaimed fabric, and a traditional gift box.
+Each fan comes with a matching sleeve sewn from the same fabric, no two are cut from the same part of the pattern and a traditional gift box.

 Includes matching fabric sleeve and gift box